ipython/ipython/docs/source/development/lexer.rst

 and customized input/output prompts.
 An entire suite of lexers is now available at :mod:`IPython.lib.lexers`.
 These include:

-IPythonLexer & IPython3Lexer
+IPython3Lexer
-  Lexers for pure IPython (python + magic/shell commands)
+  Lexer for pure IPython  (python 3 + magic/shell commands)

 IPythonPartialTracebackLexer & IPythonTracebackLexer
-  Supports 2.x and 3.x via the keyword `python3`.
   The partial traceback lexer reads everything but the Python code appearing in a traceback.
-  The full lexer combines the partial lexer with an IPython lexer.
+The full lexer combines the partial lexer with the IPython3Lexer.

 IPythonConsoleLexer
-  A lexer for IPython console sessions, with support for tracebacks.
+  A lexer for python 3 IPython console sessions, with support for tracebacks.
-  Supports 2.x and 3.x via the keyword `python3`.

 IPyLexer
   A friendly lexer which examines the first line of text and from it, decides whether to use an IPython lexer or an IPython console lexer.
-  Supports 2.x and 3.x via the keyword `python3`.

 Previously, the :class:`IPythonConsoleLexer` class was available at :mod:`IPython.sphinxext.ipython_console_hightlight`.
 It was inserted